题目

 Researcher Ying-Hui Fu bred(培育) mice and fruit flies to carry the mutation.
 The flies and mice with

-the mutation slept less than ordinary flies and mice, and needed less time to recover from little sleep.1.
-What is the main idea of the passage?A. Less sleep does not affect people"s health.
+the mutation slept less than ordinary flies and mice, and needed less time to recover from little sleep.

 B. Different people have different sleeping patterns.